 However, this is going to be in addition to, rather than instead of, traditional FM broadcasting.

-In other words, if you do buy a retro analog radio, you should be perfectly fine listening to your favorite shows and stations for years to come.
+In other words, if you do purchase a retro analog radio, you should be perfectly fine listening to your favorite shows and radio station for years to come.

 Which is the Best Retro Radio to Spend Your Money On?

-If you’ve spent time reading the reviews of our top six picks and still can’t decide which one to actually buy, allow us to help you out with a simple reminder:
+If you’ve spent time reading the reviews of our top six picks and still can’t decide which one to actually purchase, allow us to help you out with a simple reminder:

 Though any of the above products would make a wonderful addition to any home, the one you might consider to be “the best retro radio” all comes down to what you’re looking for in a retro radio.

-If you’re an audiophile for whom sound quality is always the top priority, the Greadio Vintage Wooden FM Radio will undoubtedly be your favorite, packing powerful performance into a small-yet-beautifully-crafted frame.
+If you’re an audiophile for whom sound quality is always the top priority, the Greadio Vintage Wooden FM Radio will undoubtedly be your favorite station, packing powerful performance into a small-yet-beautifully-crafted frame.